sbt/sbt-js-engine/README.md

 Option                      | Description
 ----------------------------|------------
 command                     | The filesystem location of the command to execute.
 Commands such as "node" default to being known to your path.
-However there path can be supplied here." engineType                  | The type of engine to use i.e. CommonNode, Node, PhantomJs, Rhino, Trireme, or AutoDetect.
-The default is AutoDetect, which uses Node if installed or otherwise falls back to Trireme. npmPreferSystemInstalledNpm | Prefer detecting and using locally installed NPM when using a local engine that provides Node support.
+However there path can be supplied here." engineType                  | The type of engine to use i.e. CommonNode, Node, PhantomJs, Rhino or AutoDetect.
+The default is AutoDetect, which uses Node if installed or otherwise falls back to Rhino. npmPreferSystemInstalledNpm | Prefer detecting and using locally installed NPM when using a local engine that provides Node support.
 Defaults to true. npmSubcommand               | The subcommand that NPM should use i.e. Install, Update, Ci.
 Defaults to Update.